 "Providing universal access to primary education" in 2014.

 The Girl Scouts and Girl Guides organize many individual and international events on World Thinking Day that allows them to have their own celebrations as well as connect with girls from other countries.
 The events and activities usually focus on the year's theme.

 Around the world, girls connect on ScoutLink or over amateur radio for Thinking Day on the Air.
 This allows them to talk to each other and celebrate the founders of the Movement.
 Another way girls stay connected is by following the long-standing tradition of sending letters and postcards to other Scouts and Guides.

 Of course, most packs organize fundraising events, such as bake sales, for World Thinking Day.

-Above all, this is a day to connect with and show appreciation for their Scout sisters, so Girls Scouts and Guides packs focus on activities that encourage bonding between the girls, such as group hikes to watch the sunset, camping and parties.
+Above all, this is a day to connect with and show appreciation for Scout sisters.
+Girls Scouts and Guides can do this by planning activities that encourage bonding between the girls, such as group hikes to watch the sunset, camping and parties.